What to Do When Your Ex Doesn’t Want to Get Back Together

 Let me tell you something:

-It’s perfectly normal to feel a mix of emotions right now—sadness, anger, and confusion.
+It’s perfectly normal to feel a mix of emotions right now —sadness, anger, and confusion.
 You’re grieving a loss, after all.
 But remember, these feelings won’t last forever.

-Just like the hundreds of people I’ve worked with over the years, you too will heal, grow, and love again.
+Just like the hundreds of people I’ve worked with over the years, you will heal, grow, and love again.
 You’ll come out of this stronger than before.

 And you don’t have to do it alone.